NLnetLabs/cascade/doc/manual/source/key-management.rst

 New Zones and Keys
 ------------------

 When a new zone is added to Cascade, Cascade will invoke the key manager to create empty key state for the new zone.
 When adding a zone it is possible to either let the key manager generate new keys or import keys from an existing signer.

 When the key manager creates new keys, it will start an algorithm roll instead of using the new keys directly.
 The reason for this is that the new zone may be an existing unsigned zone that now needs to become a DNSSEC signed zone.
 The algorithm roll makes sure that the DNSKEY RRset and the zone signatures have propagated before adding the DS record at the parent.

 Key Rolls
 ---------

-The key manager can perform :subcmd:`ksk`, :subcmd:`zsk`, :subcmd:`csk` and
+The key manager can perform KSK, ZSK, CSK, and algorithm rolls.
-:subcmd:`algorithm` rolls.

 A KSK roll replaces one KSK with a new KSK.
 Similarly, a ZSK roll replaces one ZSK with a new ZSK.
 A CSK roll also replaces a CSK with a new CSK but the